The Port of Stavanger, Norway

 OUR FAVOURITE THINGS TO DO

 We have also popped in to the Viking Virtual Reality (VR) experience situated close to where the ships dock.
-Now this was quite a find.
+This was quite a find.
 It takes you on a journey in a long ship – but we won’t say too much so as not to spoil the experience.
 Well worth a visit.

 We have experienced local hostelries and a lovely coffee shop that served the most delicious waffles.
 It’s good to seek out such places.